End of support for WinTOTAL Aurora and TOTAL on Windows XP, Windows Vista, and Server 2003

 Click here for step-by-step instructions, or watch the video below.

-If you’re a WinTOTAL Aurora user and you’re upgrading your current computer to Windows 7 or Windows 8.1, you’ll want to make sure all of your data is securely backed up using Vault with Exact, a third-party backup solution, or to an external media such as an external hard drive or a thumb drive.
-Then, once you've installed the new version of Windows click here for instructions on Moving WinTOTAL Aurora to the new computer with the Vault, or click here for instructions on manually transferring your data without the Vault.
+If you’re a WinTOTAL Aurora user and you’re upgrading your current computer to Windows 7 or Windows 8.1, you’ll want to make sure all of your data is securely backed up using Titan Drive, a third-party backup solution, or to an external media such as an external hard drive or a thumb drive.
+Then, once you've installed the new version of Windows click here for instructions on Moving WinTOTAL Aurora to the new computer with Titan Drive, or click here for instructions on manually transferring your data without Titan Drive.

-If you’re moving to a new computer running Windows 7 or Windows 8.1, click here for instructions on Moving WinTOTAL Aurora to the new computer with the Vault, or click here for instructions on manually transferring your data without the Vault.
+If you’re moving to a new computer running Windows 7 or Windows 8.1, click here for instructions on Moving WinTOTAL Aurora to the new computer with Titan Drive, or click here for instructions on manually transferring your data without Titan Drive.

 Whether you're installing Windows 10 on your existing computer or moving to a new PC, you'll need to upgrade from WinTOTAL to TOTAL first.
 In case you missed it, click here for our memo about Windows 10 and its issues with Aurora.
 Once you're upgraded to TOTAL, simply use our Move TOTAL utility to transfer your data quickly and easily from the old version of Windows to the new one.
 The only difference is if you're installing Windows 10 on the same computer, you'll treat the old version of Windows (XP, Vista, or 2003) as the "Old PC" and then once you've installed Windows 10, you'll treat it as the "New PC".